maybebyte/anthesis/about-me.md

 - I consider self-improvement, learning, and metacognition to be crucial.
 Mindfulness is immensely helpful for me in that regard, as a state of flow is conducive to all of those things.
-- I appreciate psychology as a subject.
-Even those most distant from my convictions are an amalgamation of the same emotional and physical constituents that comprise me (albeit in a different configuration, and with a different end result).
-For this reason, I engage in the [principle of charity](https://en.wikipedia.org/wiki/Principle_of_charity).
+- I appreciate psychology.
+Even those most distant from my convictions are comprised of the same physical and emotional constituents (albeit in a different configuration with a different end result).
+For this reason, I engage in the
+  [principle of
+  charity](https://en.wikipedia.org/wiki/Principle_of_charity).
 - I like to write.
 Teaching is one of the best ways to learn, not to mention that writing can be fulfilling and thought-provoking.
 - I consider philosophy's teachings and apply them, though discussing philosophy on this page would be putting Descartes before the horse.
-- I advocate for FLOSS (free/libre and open source software) and generally involve myself with tech often because it presents interesting problems for me to solve.
+- I involve myself with tech often because it presents interesting problems for me to solve.